sairaj61/tracking-number-api/readme.md

 ## Features

--   **Unique Tracking Number Generation**: Uses a Snowflake-like ID generator with Base36 encoding to produce unique, 1-16 character alphanumeric tracking numbers (`^[A-Z0-9]{1,16}$`).
+-   **Unique Tracking Number Generation**: Uses a ID generator with Base36 encoding to produce unique, 1-16 character alphanumeric tracking numbers (`^[A-Z0-9]{1,16}$`).
 -   **Database Persistence**: Stores generated tracking numbers and associated request parameters in a database (H2 in-memory by default).
 Uniqueness is enforced at the database level.
 -   **Scalability**:
-    -   The `SnowflakeIdGenerator` requires a unique `worker.id` per application instance to ensure global uniqueness when scaled horizontally.
+    -   The `TrackingIdGenerator` requires a unique `worker.id` per application instance to ensure global uniqueness when scaled horizontally.
     -   The application is stateless, suitable for running multiple instances behind a load balancer.
 -   **API Endpoint**: `GET /api/v1/next-tracking-number`
 -   **Input Validation**: Validates query parameters.